behradesg/CFDEMcoupling-magnificationLens/doc/cfdemSolverPimple.rst

 """""""""""

 "cfdemSolverPimple" is a coupled CFD-DEM solver using CFDEMcoupling, an open-source parallel coupled CFD-DEM framework.
 Based on DPMFoam\ |reg|\ (*), a finite volume based solver for turbulent Navier-Stokes equations applying the PIMPLE algorithm, "cfdemSolverPimple" has additional functionality for a coupling to the DEM code "LIGGGHTS".

-.. |reg|    unicode:: U+000AE ..
-REGISTERED SIGN

 The volume averaged Navier-Stokes Equations are solved accounting for momentum exchange and volume displacement of discrete particles whose trajectories are